 (Note- this is just how I use them.
 If you’re working with a practitioner, they will give you dosage.)

-Many of the remediesare preserved in brandy or another form of alcohol.
-Obviously, a couple small drops is not much alcohol for computation but topical or diluted use is advised for children.
+Many of the remedies are preserved in brandy or another form of alcohol.
+Obviously, a couple small drops are not much alcohol for consumption but topical or diluted use is advised for children.
 I am sensitive to alcohol and cannot drink it but I don’t have any problems with a couple drops when I’m using a remedy.
 Unfortunately, most physicians aren’t trained in flower essences & probably have no idea what they are.
 It is always a good idea to check with a qualified practitioner, homeopath or herbalist before using flower essences if you’re breastfeeding, pregnant, or have health concerns.
 Most Naturopaths should be trained in them as well.

 Blessings in a Bottle!